 Two examples of the Dial Patterns used for the compliance test are shown below, one for outbound calls from the enterprise to the PSTN and one for inbound calls from the PSTN to the enterprise.
-Other Dial Patterns were similarly defined.
+Other Dial Patterns (e.g., 1800 Toll free call, 011 international call, etc.) were similarly defined.

-The first example shows that outbound maximum 15-digit dialed numbers that begin with 0 and have a destination SIP Domain of bvwdev7.com uses Routing Policy Name COLT_Outbound_To_SP3 as defined in Section 6.7.
+The first example shows that outbound 11-digit dialed numbers that begin with 1 and have a destination SIP Domain of bvwdev7.com uses the AvayaSBCE_UDP Routing Policy as defined in Section 6.7.